stephan-jacobs/robot_wip/log/guide_and_useful_links.md

   `` export `PATH=/home/pi/.local/bin` ``

+*Note2:* On Linux, hence on the Raspberry Pi, the `keyboard` python package requires root permissions to run.
+So to run this script you have to run it as root.
+I had an issue though where running `sudo python3 motor_control_keyboard.py` said that `keyboard` wasn't installed.
+What I had to do was uninstall keyboard from pip, then run `sudo pip3 install keyboard`.
+Now I can run `sudo python3 motor_control_keyboard.py` and it works.

-*Note2:* The regular version of MIDAS does not seem to be compatible with RPi.
+*Note3:* The regular version of MIDAS does not seem to be compatible with RPi.
 It might have something to do with ARM but I'm not sure.